wafibismail/TDD-React_Jest_Enzyme/README.md

 - Note that labeling can come later e.g. part of refactor phase
   - In the mean time, can create an **app wrapper**
     - containing the results of going and getting the app component
+      - So we can inspect it
+    - This is akin to creating an instance of a class